 Ways to Prevent & Control Ticks

-- Physical Removal: When ticks mature, they attach themselves on dogs by burrowing their head into the skin.
+- Physical Removal: When ticks mature, they attach themselves to dogs by burrowing their head into the skin.
 You need to physically examine your dog for ticks every now and then, check between his paws, inner ears and brush through his fur to see if you spot a tick.

 If spotted, use tweezers to remove the tick (drop the tick into rubbing alcohol to kill it, do not squash between fingers), clean the area bitten using a disinfectant and wash up your hands after that.
 This should be followed by any other form of preventive measure.

 - Powders: powders should be used with care during application.
-Be sure that the powder you are using is labelled for dogs before use, as well as for your dog’s specific age.
+Be sure that the powder you are using is labeled for dogs before use, as well as for your dog’s specific age.
 Also, make sure you check the label to make sure that the product is designed to kill ticks as well as fleas.
 We have used this method a few times, the powder is effective but it can be an irritant to the lungs if inhaled and is sometimes tedious to apply especially on large dogs.

 - Tick Spray: You can easily get a tick spray at the pet store or at your vet’s.
 Tick sprays are quick and easy to apply, we usually use Frontine Spray for our dogs and it works fine.